 I don't want to go to a high-tier college.
 Can you help me?

 Of course.
-We work with students applying to any undergraduate institution - be it an Ivy League university, a private college, or a state school - to make the application process smooth.
+We work with students applying to any undergraduate institution - be it an Ivy League university, a private college, or a state school.
+Our focus is to help our students create a smooth application process.
 We also specialize in helping those interested in combined medical BS/MD programs.

 Where are you located?

-We offer our services to students across the globe through Skype and Google Hangouts.
-We currently offer in-person sessions to those living in the greater Houston area.
+We offer our services to students across the globe through video collaborative services.
+We offer in-person sessions to those living in the greater Houston area.

 Why are more people applying to selective colleges?